yuvaram444/TSA_EXP5/README.md

 ### RESULT:
-Thus we have created the python code for the time series analysis and decomposition.
+Thus we have created the python code for the time series analysis and decomposition.As the error is almost same over time, so it is eliminated.